 Initially Appointed: 2018

-Dr. Shankar‘s primary research interest lies in the areas of Empirical Asset Pricing, FinTech, and Applications of Machine Learning & Deep Learning.
+Dr. Shankar‘s primary research interest lies in the areas of Empirical Asset Pricing, Artificial Intelligence, and FinTech.
 His papers have appeared, among other journals, in the Journal of Financial Economics (JFE).
 His research work focuses on the pricing of contingent claims in imperfect markets, market microstructure, and algorithmic trading.
 He has received several prestigious research grants, including the inaugural grant for capital markets instituted by New York University and the National Stock Exchange of India.

 Shankar teaches graduate-level courses on Artificial Intelligence, Blockchain Technology, FinTech, Quantitative Risk Modeling, and Corporate Risk Management.
 Over the past ten years, he also has established himself as a successful knowledge partner for leading enterprises.
 To date, he has trained over a thousand executives; his clientele includes Bank of America, Standard Chartered Bank, Barclays, World Bank, IHS Markit, and other leading businesses.

 Shankar received the Weatherhead Graduate Faculty Teaching Excellence Award for 2020.
 In its citation for the "40-under-40 inspiring educators" award, a newspaper in India referred to Shankar as "The Professional Simplifier" due to his talent for keeping lessons simple, straightforward, and engaging.